gnicol/GitSwarm/perforce_swarm/doc-ee/integration/jenkins.md

 [Jenkins Git
 Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Git+Plugin).

-Go to Manage Jenkins -> Configure System and scroll down to the 'GitLab' section.
+Go to Manage Jenkins -> Configure System and scroll down to the 'GitSwarm' section.
 Enter the GitSwarm EE server URL in the 'GitLab host URL' field and paste the API token copied earlier in the 'API Token' field.